hertzmann/hertzmann.github.io/_posts/2022-09-19-art-definitions-1.md

 If we generalize "intent" sufficiently to describe all this artwork, the definition becomes vacuous and circular: art must have an intent; the intent is to make an artwork.
 Is the "intent" of a pizza to feed people?
 Then it's an artwork.
 This isn't a definition of art, it's a definition of a planned activity.

-(Sometimes people mean something different about intent: something is art simply by the artist's _intention_ to make it art, which I'll discuss more in the next post.)
+There's another, totally different usage of "intent:" something becomes art simply by the artist's intention to make it art, which I'll discuss more in the next post.

 **"Art does/doesn't require craft."**

 Craft produces more paradoxical opinions about art.
 On one hand, everyday crafts may be seen as being "elevated" to the level of art by extraordinary workmanship or creativity.
 On the other, the contemporary art world dimisses work that's "merely" technically skillful: a realistic landscape painting considered a historical masterpiece would be ignored today.
-Such disctinctions reflect more the values of the speaker—specifically what they value in art—rather than an objective statement about what is valid art.
+Such disctinctions reflect the values of the speaker—specifically what they value in art—rather than any sort of broadly-true belief about what is "valid art."
 Certainly, one can find numerous examples of highly-respected artworks that involve technical skill (e.g., historical masterpieces, Amy Sherald paintings), and others that do not (e.g., much [conceptual art](https://en.wikipedia.org/wiki/Conceptual_art), like [appropriation art](https://en.wikipedia.org/wiki/Appropriation_(art)) or [taping a banana to a wall](https://en.wikipedia.org/wiki/Comedian_(artwork))).

+The word "craft" carries many meanings and connotations.
+I prefer "technical skill" instead of "craft" to avoid that baggage and to avoid making a distinction between art and craft.

 **How should we talk about "art" instead?
 Go to [Part 2](/2022/09/19/art-definitions-2.html) for my recommendations.**